 Sustainability Festival is Saturday on Youngstown's North Side

 YOUNGSTOWN — Common Wealth, Inc. and local partners will host a Sustainability Festival from 10 a.m. to 4 p.m.
-Saturday at the corner of Elm and and Baldwin streets on the city's North Side.
+Saturday at the corner of Elm and Baldwin streets on the city's North Side.

 Activities include the opening day of the Northside Farmer’s Market, Youngstown’s oldest farmer’s market, which has been going strong since 2003.